shakirbhattt/SwimLane-Project/app-source/README.md

 Then visit [http://localhost:3000/](http://localhost:3000/)

-# Swimlane DevOps - Minikube
+# NodeJs DevOps - Minikube

 Node.js + MongoDB app containerized with Docker and deployed to Kubernetes (Minikube) using Helm.